 Trying to save a small amount of money by drafting and sending the notice themselves had cost the client thousands and thousands, because their claim period was expired and the party they contracted with bankrupt.
 And really, how much did they really save even if the claim was properly sent and all worked out?

 Someone had to put the claim together, which cost the client labor resources.
 The person in the company putting the claim together wasn’t familiar with the procedure, and so she spent time researching miller act claims, miller act claim forms and the process of making the claim.
 All the research and preparation had to take the employee at least 5-6 hours.
 At $18 an hour, this is $108.
 The employee probably bought a form online for the Miller Act Claim, which is another $20-30.

 When the claim was ready to go out, it was sent to three recipients by certified mail, return receipt requested, which is $6 each, for a total of $18.

 And while this process cost about $156 in raw costs, you have to remember about all the negative costs to the company.
 What could have the employee been doing instead of this miller act claim?
 If they work in accounting, they might have collected from someone else who owed money.
 If they work in project management, maybe a project requirement was moved along that could lead to the client’s payment.
 There could be hundreds or thousands in negative costs.

-Zlien is experienced in preparing and delivering Miller Act claims federally, and in any state.
-It cost just $250, and we get the form properly prepared and delivered.
+zlien’s platform is designed to automate and track the process of preparing and delivering Miller Act claims federally, and bond claims in any state.
+It cost just $295, and our platform empowers you to get the form properly prepared and delivered.
 We track the certified mail deliveries, and let you manage all the documents and delivery verifications online through out LienPilot manager.
 And best of all, it takes you under 5 minutes to place an order and get your notice on its way with peace of mind.
+Get started now.